You can tour many of the Kelsey’s past and present exhibitions by visiting their websites. Click on the links below for a virtual visit.

 - Traditions of Magic in Late Antiquity: an exhibition in the Special Collections Library at the University of Michigan Library dealing with manuals of magical practices, various protective devices, and the uses of ancient magic.

-- The Art of the Fake: Egyptian Forgeries from the Kelsey Museum of Archaeology: an Internet Public Library exhibition of selected Egyptian artifacts — both real and fake.
-How and why museums come to acquire forgeries, and what we mean when we talk about different kinds of fakes.
+- The Art of the Fake: Egyptian Forgeries from the Kelsey Museum of Archaeology: an Internet Public Library exhibition of selected Egyptian artifacts—both real and fake.
+Explore how and why museums come to acquire forgeries and what we mean when we talk about different kinds of fakes.